exchangelib

 )

-If you want to impersonate an account and access a shared folder that this account has access to, you need to specify the email adress of the shared folder to access the folder:
+If you want to impersonate an account and access a shared folder that this account has access to, you need to specify the email address of the shared folder to access the folder:

 from exchangelib.properties import DistinguishedFolderId, Mailbox